ankane/eps/README.md

 It only needs to be available in environments used to build the model.

 By default, an intercept is included.
-Disable this with: [master]
+Disable this with:

 ```ruby
 Eps::Model.new(data, intercept: false)